stochasticHydroTools/PSE/README.md

 # Positively Split Ewald (PSE)
 PSE is a HOOMD plugin by Andrew M. Fiore containing a GPU implemention of the Positively Split Ewald (PSE) algorithm for calculation of the Rotne-Prager-Yamakawa (RPY) hydrodynamic mobility and stochastic thermal displacements.
+This repository is no longer maintained.

+An alternative maintained GPU implementation can be found in [UAMMD](https://github.com/RaulPPelaez/UAMMD) and is accessible using a simple [python interface](https://github.com/RaulPPelaez/UAMMD_PSE_Python).

 The theory behind the PSE method is described in the reference: